Comingle/OSSex/README.md

 * The power to set motors 1, 2, and 3
 * How long the step should run (in milliseconds)

 `{40, -1, -1, 5000}` would turn motor 1 on to a power level of 40 for 5 seconds before the next step would run.
-The `-1` signifies "leave this motor alone".
-Whatever it was doing prior to this step, it can continue doing it.
+The `-1` signifies "leave this motor alone", so we won't modify motors 2 or 3.
+Whatever they were doing prior to this step, they can continue doing it.

 You can run patterns a couple of different ways: